alejandra-badia/postbuilder/README.md

 The application simulates a simplified CMS publishing experience:
 1. User navigates through form sections via sidebar
 2. Content is entered and preview updates in real time
-3. Validation ensures required fields are completed
+3. Validation enforces required structure and data consistency
-4. Form is submitted asynchronously
+4. Data is submitted asynchronously to backend processing
-5. Upload modal displays progress and status
+5. Backend generates structured JSON output
-6. JSON payload is generated and displayed
+6. Output is returned and displayed for downstream use

 ---